 Dropping in the code to enable sidebars requires placing that code inside of HTML specifically designed to accommodate the sidebar.
 If you just insert the code and assign widgets to your sidebar, your content and design will be disrupted.

-If your theme only has full-width page templates, you’ll have to create a new page template that accommodates the sidebar set to a specific width.
+If your right theme only has full-width page templates, you’ll have to create a new page template that accommodates the sidebar set to a specific width.
 This will require HTML, CSS, and PHP knowledge.

-There’s nothing wrong with using a theme developer’s custom menu interface, provided it’s easy to use.
+There’s nothing wrong with using a great theme developer’s custom menu interface, provided it’s easy to use.
 It becomes an issue when your website is simple and you don’t need anything fancy.

 End users should always have the option to use the native menu system.
 When you don’t need a complex mega menu, a built-in mega menu system can be cumbersome.